-Pressure Cooker Caramel Apple Pie that is naturally sweetened and healthy?
-Pie that you can eat for breakfast or hand an entire pie to your child and feel awesome about it?
-Do I have you intrigued?
+Instant Pot Caramel Apple Pie that is naturally sweetened and healthy?
+Pie that you and your child can eat for breakfast and feel awesome about it?
+Are you intrigued?

 Instant Pot Naturally Sweetened Caramel Apple Pie with Apple Butter Whipped Cream.
 My mom always tells me I drag out my sentences, so why not my recipe titles!
-Especially for this pie because it deserves each and every word.
+This pie deserves each and every word.